 No woman over 30 ever died of a broken heart.

-Hours before sunrise I woke to Donald’s homely, hard-won face: kind and indignant, stubborn and calm.
-He was so present I could smell him: stale perculator coffee, damp wool, pipe tobacco, something sour and old-mannish but also sweet, like freshly cut grass.
+So when I opened my eyes, I was not surprised to see Donald’s homely, hard-won face: kind and indignant, stubborn and calm.
+He was so present I could smell him: stale perculator coffee, damp wool, pipe tobacco, something sour and old-mannish but also sweet like freshly cut grass.

 A lifetime as an intuitive has taught me that when you can not just see but smell the deceased, they are truly present.
 And so I gazed upon the recently passed-over Hall, come to visit on the loneliest day of a very lonely year.

 He blinked twice, the international feline expression of love.
 I blinked back.

 He pointed at my phone then, so I picked it up and saw two missed calls from the Legend–the first time he’d called since we’re broken off things the month before–and a text saying he was in a jam.
 The timing shocked me out of my self-righteousness, so I wrote back immediately though still did not call.
 I was afraid to hear his voice, which is what I miss most.

 I did not dare ask him to rescue me from my longing.
 Nor did I dare ask how he was doing.
 Instead, we exchanged niceties for the first time in months, and I put the phone back down and wept.

 I’ve lived too long with practical magic to dismiss serendipities.
 Doing so pisses God off, to paraphrase Alice Walker at her clearest.